-- X (required argument) – It is the value at which we wish to evaluate the function.
+X (required argument) – This is the value at which we wish to evaluate the function.

-- Mean (required argument) – It is the mean of In(x).
+Mean (required argument) – The mean of In(x).

-- Standard_dev (required argument) – It is the standard deviation of In(x).
+Standard_dev (required argument) – This is the standard deviation of In(x).

-- Cumulative (optional argument) – It specifies the type of distribution to be used.
+Cumulative (optional argument) – This specifies the type of distribution to be used.
 It can be either TRUE (implies the cumulative distribution function) or FALSE (implies the normal probability density function).

 How to use the Lognormal Distribution Excel Function

-To understand the uses of the LOGNORM.DIST function, let us consider an example:
+To understand the uses of the LOGNORM.DIST function, let’s consider an example:

 Lognormal Distribution Example